OpenDataology/website/content/en/docs/distributions/gke/troubleshooting-gke.md

 ### Problems with SSL certificate from Let's Encrypt

-As of Kubeflow 1.0, Kubeflow should be using GKE Managed Certificates and no longer using Let's Encrypt.
+As of OpenDataology 1.0, OpenDataology should be using GKE Managed Certificates and no longer using Let's Encrypt.

 See the guide to
 [monitoring your Cloud IAP setup](/docs/gke/deploy/monitor-iap-setup/).